Steve Ford (footballer)

-Stephen Derek Ford (born 17 February 1959) is an English former footballer who played in the Football League for Stoke City.
+Stephen Derek Ford (17 February 1959 – 20 December 2025) was an English footballer who played as a forward in the Football League for Stoke City.

 Career

-Ford was born in Shoreham-by-Sea and played amateur football with local side Lewes before being given a contract by First Division side Stoke City in 1981.
+Ford was born in Shoreham-by-Sea and played amateur football with local side Lewes where he was a prolific goalscorer, scoring 35 times in 1980–81 which led to him being given a contract by First Division side Stoke City in 1981.
 He made two appearances for the club towards the end of the 1981–82 season.
-He left for Stafford Rangers at the end of the season after failing to make it as a professional footballer with Stoke.
+He left for Stafford Rangers and later played abroad for Cypriot club AEL Limassol and Irish club Finn Harps.
+In 1990 he joined Brighton & Hove Albion to help set up their football in the community programme a role he held for 23 years.
+He went on to work for Millwall, Sussex County Cricket Club, Grace Eyre Foundation as well as building an international soccer programme in the United States.

+Death

+Ford died on 20 December 2025 at the age of 66.